-III.
 DEPARTMENTAL POLICIES ON ACADEMIC PERFORMANCE

-1. Evaluation of academic performance
+Evaluation of academic performance

 Graduate students have a right to periodic evaluation as a measure of their academic progress, performance, and professional potential.
-For the purpose of providing information to students on their academic progress and professional potential and to the faculty for consideration in their decisions on awarding financial aid and in evaluating programs, the faculty reviews annually the progress of all students.
-In addition, written evaluations shall be communicated to the graduate student at least once a year, and a copy of such evaluations shall be placed in the graduate student's file.
-(See Graduate Student Rights and Responsibilities document (GSRR 2.4.8 and 2.5.2.4).
+For the purpose of providing information to students on their academic progress and professional potential and to the faculty for consideration in their decisions on awarding financial aid and in evaluating programs, the faculty reviews the progress of all students annually.
+In addition, written evaluations will be communicated to graduate students at least once a year, and a copy of such evaluations will be placed in the graduate students' files.
+(See sections 2.4.8 and 2.5.24 of the Graduate Student Rights and Responsibilities https://grad.msu.edu/sites/default/files/content/gsrr/GSRR.pdf).